lopis/mars/readme.md

 ## Development

-Run `yarn` to install dependencies and then run `yarn dev` to run the dev environment.
+Run `yarn` to install dependencies and then run `yarn start:dev` to run the dev environment.

-Access the app via <http://localhost:3000/>
+Access the game client via <http://localhost:3000/>.

+T